Sid-istic/Sid-istic/README.md

 </h1>

 <p align="center">
-  🚀 And i wanted to ask you
+  🚀 And I wanted to ask you
 </p>

 <p align="center">